-The next significant project in Queen Elizabeth’s School’s estates strategy will be the creation of a 104-seat studio and lecture theatre, the Robert Dudley Studio.
+The next significant project in Queen Elizabeth’s School’s estates strategy will be the creation of a studio and lecture theatre, the Robert Dudley Studio.

 Drama has enjoyed a resurgence at QE in recent years and the new studio will provide greatly improved facilities, enabling us to strengthen the dramatic arts at the School.
+The studio will be created from existing rooms within the Main Building (scroll down for more details), with conversion work starting in the spring of 2024.

 The choice of project is a recognition that through drama, and through other performance-oriented activities such as public-speaking and debating, boys learn oracy and self-presentation skills that will stand them in good stead in their later lives and careers.